 Let’s say you attend an upcoming show and you’re wearing a pair of these shoes.
 What does Bill Walton stash in that tongue pocket?

 My car keys, unless I take an Uber or unless I ride my bike.
 And then I have my hotel key unless I’m staying at home here.
 Going to the show is like going on the trip of a lifetime.
 And you do not want to be weighed down with excess baggage.
 I carry my phone, I carry my chapstick, and I carry by Grateful Dead lucky coin.
 Don’t ever discount the power of luck.
 A lot of luck goes into success.
-And so I will have just the bare necessities, because I want to be able to move.
+And so I will have just the bare odyssey, because I want to be able to move.
 I want to be flexible and I want to be able to go in any direction because one of the great things.
 One of the endlessly wonderful things about the Grateful Dead is that it’s never too loud.
 But you also never know where you’re going to end up.

 This is the SB Dunk, which was originally a high-top leather basketball shoe from the mid-1980s.
 What was it like playing four quarters in high-top leather shoes?
 Must not have been a good feeling.

 It’s like everything else when you have greatness.
 It just keeps getting better and better.
 At the time it was the best of the best.
 Yeah, but because of the quality of the people involved.
 The level of performance of the Grateful Dead today is better than it was.
 Better technology, better musicians, better experience, better management, better leadership, better everything and you know you can say that about all things that are good.
 And that’s what we brought together here is we brought together quality authenticity and we’re moving forward.
-And this is the proximate evolutionary step on the way to perfection and on the way to the outer edges of the universe, which is still being created, still being explored.
+And this is the next evolutionary step on the way to perfection and on the way to the outer edges of the universe, which is still being created, still being explored.

 Grateful Dead and skateboarding are two globally popular entities, but they’re commonly associated with West Coast lifestyle.
 Can you describe that?